Deathspike/animesync/README.md

     animesync download --skipDownload [seriesUrl...]

-Which generates tracking files in the `.animesync` folder of your library.
-Just delete a tracking file and run `animesync download [seriesUrl...`] to download the missing episodes.
+Which generates tracking files in the `.animesync` directory.
+Just delete a tracking file and run `animesync download` to download the missing episodes.

 ## User Settings